 Student Achievement of Goals & Outcomes

-Graduation, Retention, and Transfer Rates
+Graduation, Retention, & Transfer Rates

 Title I of the Act, known as the “Student Right-to-Know Act,” requires Austin Community College (ACC) to disclose institution-wide graduation rates of certificate- or degree-seeking, full-time students entering the institution.

-As a result of the new baccalaureate degree in nursing, ACC’s reporting status for the Integrated Postsecondary Data System of the National Center for Education Statistics changed from a public 2-year to a public 4-year institution in Fall 2018.
+As a result of the new baccalaureate degree in nursing, ACC’s reporting status for the Integrated Postsecondary Data System of the National Center for Education Statistics changed from a public two-year to a public four-year institution in Fall 2018.
 Based on this new status, ACC’s four-year average graduation rate is 9 percent, the transfer-out rate is 37 percent, and the retention rate is 0 percent.
 The retention rate uses the full-time, first-time-in-college, bachelor degree cohort.
 Since ACC currently requires students entering into a bachelor degree program to already have an associate’s degree, this number will be 0.

 Student Success Reports